 First, we have the container or we refer to formats and you see the preferred extensions is mp4 or MPEG file, then we have the audio codec.
 Which is AAC-LC you can see that you can use stereo surround?

-Next, we go to video codec which is common codec called h.264.
-This currently is the very common algorithm in the coding video.
+Next, we go to video codec which is a common codec called h.264.
+This currently is a very common algorithm in the coding video.

 Next, YouTube recommended do not change the frame rate, you maintain whatever frame rate, that your video begins with.